amorison/loam/docs/sources/api/manager.rst

         of the command line arguments parser.
       - **conf_arg** (*bool*): whether the option can be set in the config file.
       - **help** (*str*): short description of the option.

-   .. class:: ConfBareOpt

-      :class:`collections.namedtuple` whose instances hold metadata of
-      configuration options.
-It defines the following field:

-      - **default**: the default value of the configuration option.

    .. class:: Subcmd